ibm-cloud-docs/loadbalancer-service/faqs.md

 The load balancer can go into `Maintenance Pending` state due to following reasons:

-* Horizontal scaling event takes place.
+* A horizontal scaling event takes place.
 * The load balancer has a firewall that's blocking the management traffic.
 * Security patches are being installed.

 When the load balancer is in the `Maintenance Pending` state, the data path is not affected.

-## What is a non-system pool?
+## What is a nonsystem pool?
 {: #faqs-non-system-pool}
 {: faq}

-A non-system pool is applicable only with public to private load balancers.
+A nonsystem pool is applicable only with public to private load balancers.
 The public IP addresses of the load balancer appliances are allocated from your public subnet.
 Select the **Allocate from a public subnet in this account** option when provisioning a load balancer.

 ## Does IBM Cloud Load Balancer support UDP?
 {: #faqs-udp}